Sidhuharp97/stat-programs-website/content/post/data-cleaning-R/index.md

 The column(s) used for ID are only included once in the merged data frame, that is, the duplicated key column is dropped.
 However, if there are other (non-ID) columns with duplicated names across the data sets, the duplicate columns from first data set listed are given a ".x" suffix and the duplicate columns from second data set listed are given a ".y" suffix.

 **1. The `full_join()`:**

-    - always the safest option, everything is returned
+* always the safest option for avoiding data removal (everything is returned)

-    - searches and matches when both the year and state of a single observation match the year and state:
+* in this example, the full join will produce matches when both the year and state of a single observation match the year and state, and non-matches are appended to the resulting object.

+* **Note:** for the rest of the joins, which employ a filtering step, I recommend you always use a single unique identifier (called a "key") for the joins.
+You can use multiple keys, but a single unique key is the clearest way to join data without generating duplicate observations.

+* When there is no match, the rows from each data set are still returned and filled with NA for columns from the other data set.

 ```r